ostdotcom/ost-kyc-sdk-java/README.md

 // The config field is optional for sdkConfig Object HashMap <String,Object> nestedparam = new HashMap<String,Object>();
-// This is the timeout in seconds for which the socket connection will remain open
+// This is the timeout in seconds for which the socket connection will remain open.
-// The value of timeout will always be of type long nestedparam.put("timeout", (long) 15);
+// The value of timeout will always be of type long. nestedparam.put("timeout", (long) 15);
 sdkConfig.put("config", nestedparam);